 TGac editor: modify D1.0 P199L30, as follows

-The value of the PSDU_LENGTH parameter returned in the PLME-TXTIME.confirm primitive and in the

-RXVECTOR for a SU packet using BCC encoding is calculated using Equation (22-97).
+The value of the PSDU_LENGTH parameter returned in the PLME-TXTIME.confirm primitive for a SU packet using BCC encoding is calculated using Equation (22-97).

 TGac editor: modify D1.0 P199L51, as follows

-The value of the PSDU_LENGTH parameter returned in the PLME-TXTIME.confirm primitive and in the

-RXVECTOR for a SU packet using LDPC encoding is calculated using Equation (22-98).
+The value of the PSDU_LENGTH parameter returned in the PLME-TXTIME.confirm primitive for a SU packet using LDPC encoding is calculated using Equation (22-98).

 TGac editor: modify D1.0 P200L31, as follows